Yes, we are the fastest three hours in media and probably the most fun and without question the most worthwhile.

 The Democrats are causing people's pain.

-Obama is causing people's pain, not the Republicans, but the Republicans are gonna unwittingly maneuver themselves into a position where they are acknowledging that they're the cause of the pain and they want to be the solution by agreeing with the notion that the insurance companies are the problem, not Obama, and the insurance company should be mandated to reinstating your policy that you're losing.
+But the Republicans are going to unwittingly maneuver themselves into a position where they are acknowledging that they're the cause of the pain, and they want to be the solution by agreeing with the notion that the insurance companies are the problem, not Obama, and the insurance companies should be mandated to reinstating your policy that you're losing.

-And then what if Obama on top of that decides to give people some money and call it a subsidy for their pain and suffering during all this?
+And then what if Obama, on top of that, decides to give people some money and call it a subsidy for their pain and suffering during all this?

-I knew I was gonna kill you.
+I knew I was going to kill you.

-This is we snatch defeat from the jaws of victory every time.
+This is, we snatch defeat from the jaws of victory every time.

 And it's all because of a lack of confidence and a defensive posture.